gutogalego/py-llama-backend/README.md

 ## Why run LLMs locally with Ollama?

-The problem we're trying to solve are really simple.
-We don't need any complicated model, tinyllama can do text summarization pretty well.
+The problems we're trying to solve are really simple.
+We don't need any complicated model, llama3.1 can do text summarization pretty well, and tinyllama text autocomplete.
 The downside is that our response time will be limited by our GPU.
 With a very slow GPU, using OpenAI's gpt-3.5-turbo will outperform us, but with a decent GPU, running locally will be faster cause we have one less network roundtrip.
 Also we don't have to pay for the API.
 Our only cost is our own server.

 If this wasn't an afternoon project, we could consider doing something more cloud-native and using AWS bedrock.